 - 1. The Planning Commission shall meet at stated regular intervals fixed by the by-laws of the Planning Commission or at the call of the chair or Planning Commission as determined by the by-laws. - 2.
 All meetings of the Planning Commission shall be open to the public unless involving matters for which meetings may be closed to the public under the Minnesota Open Meeting Laws. - 3.
-The Planning Commission shall make and keep minutes of its meetings and records of its hearings and other official actions. - The Planning Commission shall adopt by-laws providing reasonable rules and regulations for the conduct of its business. - 5.
+The Planning Commission shall make and keep minutes of its meetings and records of its hearings and other official actions. - 4.
+The Planning Commission shall adopt by-laws providing reasonable rules and regulations for the conduct of its business. - 5.
 The Planning Commission shall render any decisions and findings in writing to the Town Board as soon as possible after its decision on any matter considered by it. - 6.
 No action of the Planning Commission shall be taken without a quorum consisting of five (5) appointed members being present. - 7.
 The concurring vote of a majority of the members voting on any matter shall be necessary for any action to be taken by the Planning Commission. - E. General.
 In exercising the authority granted it under this ordinance, the Planning Commission shall be guided by the pertinent laws of the State of Minnesota and the ordinances and procedures of the Town of Gnesen.

-10.055 Board of Adjustment
+10.055 Board of Zoning Appeals and Adjustments

 - A. Designation.
-The Board of Adjustment is hereby designated to act in accordance with Chapter 462 of Minnesota Statutes, as amended.
-The rules governing meetings, voting and other pertinent aspects of the operations of a Board of Adjustment shall be the same as those established for the Planning Commission. - B. Duties and power.
-The Board Adjustment shall not have the power to alter or change the zoning district classification of any property nor to make any change in the terms of intent of this ordinance.
-Subject to appeals to the Town Board, the Board of Adjustment shall have the authority to act on the following matters: - 1.
-To hear and decide appeals where it is alleged that there is an error in any order, requirement, decision or determination made by an administrative officer in the interpretation or enforcement of this ordinance. - 2.
+The Board of Zoning Appeals and Adjustments is hereby designated to act in accordance with Chapter 462 of Minnesota Statutes, as amended.
+The rules governing meetings, voting and other pertinent aspects of the operations of a Board of Zoning Appeals and Adjustments shall be the same as those established for the Planning Commission. - B. Duties and power.
+The Board of Zoning Appeals and Adjustments shall not have the power to alter or change the zoning district classification of any property nor to make any change in the terms of intent of this ordinance.
+Subject to appeals to the Town Board, the Board of Zoning Appeals and Adjustments shall have the authority to act on the following matters: - 1.
+To hear and decide appeals where it is alleged that there is an error in any order, requirement, decision, or determination made by the zoning officer or an administrative officer in the interpretation or enforcement of this ordinance. - 2.
 To hear requests for variances from the literal provisions of this ordinance. - C. Members.
-The Board of Adjustment shall consist of the members of the Planning Commission appointed by the Town Board.
+The Board of Zoning Appeals and Adjustments shall consist of the members of the Planning Commission appointed by the Town Board.